Getting your Medical Card over the phone has never been so easy

 3RD - You're Approved!

-Once the Michigan medical marijuana card application is completed, by us, or by the patient, (full service or basic service) a digital same day medical marijuana card will be sent via email that can be used to shop at dispensaries immediately.
-The physical medical marijuana card will arrive through the mail within 21 business days.
+Once the Michigan medical marijuana card application is completed, by us, or by the patient, (full service or basic service) and you qualify under state law, the state of MI sends your same day medical marijuana card by email which can be used to shop at dispensaries immediately.

-In Michigan you are required to recertify your card every 2 years by visiting with an MMJ medical marijuana doctor.
-We will reach out near the expiration of your medical card to schedule a renewal consultation.
-Feel free to check out the hundreds of 5-star reviews on our Google listing or View our blog
+As a result we will reach out near the expiration of your medical card to schedule a renewal consultation.
+Finally feel free to check out the hundreds of 5-star reviews on our Google listing or View our blog

 Trust In MMJ Certifications Michigan